 The skip tooth blade has a name that alludes to its design.
 They are similar to standard blades in the sense that they also have uniform teeth, but with every other tooth missing.
 The open space between blades is referred to as the gullet.
 Therefore, skip tooth blades have half the number of teeth the standard blades feature.
 Skip tooth blades are meant for faster cuts.

-They are not the easiest to handle, which is why our team members do not suggest this type of blade for beginners.
+They are not the easiest to handle, which is why I do not suggest this type of blade for beginners.
 What they can do is create very very smooth cuts that don’t need much touching up after aside from a simple rub with sandpaper.

-Then you have precision ground blades, which we also feature on our list.
-The PGT blades are usually skip tooth, and each tooth is ground for sharpness and precision.
-Since they are thinner and have a sharper cutting edge, it’s the type of blade our experts recommend for the finest details.
+Then there are the precision ground blades, which I’ve also highlighted on my list.
+Typically, PGT blades are of the skip tooth variety, with each tooth meticulously ground for sharpness and precision.
+Given their thin nature and sharper cutting edge, I’d personally recommend them when you’re aiming for the finest details.

 What type should you pick?
-Our team says scroll saw users will benefit most from more than one time.
+I say scroll saw users will benefit most from more than one time.
 If you can, purchase all of the above types to curate an excellent blade collection.
 This way, you will always have a blade for the project you’re working on.

 Attachment Options